Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 • Itinerary builder module to create customized designed itinerary descriptions for tourists.

-These companies focus on independent travellers who need the freedom and the right functionality to book travel services on their own.
-Thus, the back-office for these companies is normally heavily focused on B2C functionality and includes:
+These companies focus on independent travelers who need the freedom and the right functionality to book travel services on their own.
+Thus, the back office for these companies is normally heavily focused on B2C functionality and includes:

 • Activated B2C API for creating customized customer-facing websites;